- Pancreatic cancer treatment

 Potentially curative surgery

-This is a complex operation that requires much skill and experience.
-It carries a relatively high risk of complications that may even be fatal.
-When the operation is done in small hospitals or by doctors with less experience, more than 15% of patients may die as a result of surgical complications.
-In contrast, when this operation is performed in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of surgery.
+A Whipple procedure is a complex operation that requires a surgeon with a lot of skill and experience.
+It carries a relatively high risk of complications that can sometimes be life threatening.
+When the operation is done in small hospitals or by doctors with less experience, as many as 15% of patients may die as a result of surgical complications.
+In contrast, when the operation is done in cancer centers by surgeons experienced in the procedure, less than 5% of patients die as a direct result of surgery.

 - Trouble with the stomach emptying itself after eating